saj-labs/FBLA-Project-2025/README.md

 This program follows the assigned topic of a simulated system where students manage their finances by:

 1. Tracking account balances, incomes, and expenses.
-2. Inputting details to get information on their income sources and expenses.
+2. Inputting details to get information on income sources and expenses.
 3. Has reports that include amount, category, and date of each extension.
 4. Viewing the current balance.
 5. Generate income summaries over yearly, monthly, or overall period of time.
-6. Functionaliy to delete certain reports.
+6. Functionality to delete certain reports.
 7. Filter options to find specific transactions.

 # How Could I Play With This Program?